-There are two key ingredients to the sort of purist system described above:
+There are two key ingredients to the system described above:

 • An anamorphic lens that sits in front of the video projector's lens and stretches the image horizontally to fill the screen.
 But this special lens won't work with any image.
 It's designed to work its magic on images that have been stretched vertically by either the projector's "anamorphic" or "letterbox" mode or an external processor.

-As you might imagine, vertical stretching makes people and things look tall and skinny in a cartoon sort of way.
+As you might imagine, vertical stretching makes people and things look tall and skinny.
 In addition to stretching the image horizontally to so you can take in its full panorama, the anamorphic lens restores the image to the original proportions dictated by the director.

 • A wide projection screen with an aspect ratio that can accommodate all of the pixels in a 2.35:1 image.
 (To learn more about movie formats, see "Aspect Ratios 101" for a brief tutorial.)